 Now, when the user clicks the Print button, the SSRS replacement form displays on the screen and there’s less clicks for the user!

 These steps look really long and complicated, but once you get one done, you can duplicate your work and just change what you need.
 DRM has a nifty duplicate feature for both the reports AND launch points.
 Yeah!

 In closing, BAM.
 One less Report Writer and/or Word Template report to maintain and all the garbage that comes with them.
 Just think of all the time you’re going to save with eliminating upgrade headaches, botched Windows updates, incompatible Office updates and any other little thing that will break the Report Writer reports.
 Hooray!

-Here’s the link to all the files!
+Here’s the link to all the files AND the missing RM Customer Statement!
 SSRS.zip